 I expected this would be the only one that worked in the lot, and it was the only one that didn't!
 Another failure as of late from Vietnamese sourced paper.
 It's not the worst I've seen, but the amount of feathering is enough to bother me.
 If you were on a tight budget, it may be acceptable, but given that the Chinese and Indian sourced ones are the same price, there's no reason to buy this unless the other two were out.

-Mead/Five star/ACCO (Vietnam) (typically second cheapest option)
+Mead/Five star/ACCO (Vietnam) (typically second cheapest option for basic notebooks)

 Jot (China or India) (cheapest option)